Getting MoRE out of Mixture of Language Model Reasoning Experts: Related Work

 \section{Related Work}

-\paragraph{Specialized Prompting} In order to better elicit knowledge and reasoning from large language models, many prompting methods have been proposed, such as Chain-of-Thought~\cite{Wei2022ChainOT}, Least-to-Most~\cite{Zhou2022LeasttoMostPE}, Program-of-Thought~\cite{Chen2022ProgramOT}, Program-Aided Prompting~\cite{Gao2022PALPL}, Maieutic Prompting~\cite{Jung2022MaieuticPL}, and Self-Ask Prompting~\cite{Press2022MeasuringAN}, among others.
-Unlike these works, our goal is to combine the strengths of all the specialized language models empowered with these specialized prompting techniques for better generalizability.
+\paragraph{Specialized Prompting and Prompt Ensemble} To better elicit knowledge and reasoning from LLMs, many prompting methods have been proposed, such as Least-to-Most~\cite{Zhou2022LeasttoMostPE} and Self-Ask Prompting~\cite{Press2022MeasuringAN} for multi-step reasoning, and Program-of-Thought~\cite{Chen2022ProgramOT} and Declarative Prompting~\cite{Ye2023SatisfiabilityAidedLM} for symbolic reasoning.
+Unlike these works, our goal is to combine the strengths of all the specialized language models empowered with these specialized prompting techniques for better generalizability and selective QA.
+Another line of work ensembles multiple answers from LLMs: \citet{Wang2022SelfConsistencyIC} samples multiple answers with a high temperature during decoding and selects the final answer by majority vote; while \citet{Li2022MakingLL} constructs different prompts by selecting different demonstration examples and trains a verifier to perform weighted voting on the answers.
+Unlike these approaches, we create reasoning experts with different specializations in order to achieve generalizability and leverage the inter-expert agreement features for both answer selection and abstention.

-\paragraph{Modular LM and Mixture-of-Experts} One line of work towards more modular language models is Mixture-of-Experts~\cite{Jacobs1991AdaptiveMO}, which is later adopted in scaling Transformer models like GShard~\cite{Lepikhin2020GShardSG}, Switch-Transformer~\cite{Fedus2021SwitchTS}, BASELayer~\cite{Lewis2021BASELS}, and DEMIX layers~\cite{Gururangan2021DEMixLD}.
-Distinct from such Mixture-of-Experts, our \mope{} system does not route at the token level but rather designs specialized models to generate predictions for the entire question.
-Another approach is to train several separate language models on different domains and then ensemble them or average their weights during inference, such as Branch-Train-Merge~\cite{Li2022BranchTrainMergeEP} and C-BTM~\cite{Gururangan2023ScalingEL}.
-Our \mope{} system can be considered a discrete ensemble of specialized models, but each specialized model is carefully designed to excel a reasoning type.
-The most similar work to ours is~\citet{Puerto2021MetaQACE}, which also ensembles multiple \qa{} agents via a selector but does not design experts that specialize in distinct reasoning types and does not study selective \qa{}.
+\paragraph{Modular LM and Mixture-of-Experts} One classic example towards modular language models is Mixture-of-Experts~\cite{Jacobs1991AdaptiveMO}, which is adopted in scaling sparse Transformer models like GShard~\cite{Lepikhin2020GShardSG}, Switch-Transformer~\cite{Fedus2021SwitchTS}, BASELayer~\cite{Lewis2021BASELS}, DEMIX~\cite{Gururangan2021DEMixLD}, Branch-Train-Merge~\cite{Li2022BranchTrainMergeEP}, and C-BTM~\cite{Gururangan2023ScalingEL}.
+Unlike these Mixture-of-Experts, our \mope{} system does not route at the token level but rather designs specialized experts and routes the entire question to the best expert.
+The most similar works to ours are~\citet{Puerto2021MetaQACE} and \citet{Jiang2023LLMBlenderEL}, where each expert model generates an entire response to the query and a reranker then selects the best answer.
+However, unlike all these prior works, each specialized model in \mope{} is carefully designed to excel in a particular reasoning type (rather than domain experts like most prior works), allowing for better complementary strengths across reasoning types, and to the best of our knowledge, we are the first study to focus on ensembling experts under the more practical selective \abr{qa} setting.